slinkity/slinkity/www/src/docs/quick-start.md

 </html>
 ```

-If you run this using the `slinkity --serve --incremental` command, you'll just see the gloriously static text "Look ma, it's Slinkity!"
+If you run this using the `eleventy --serve --incremental` command, you'll just see the gloriously static text "Look ma, it's Slinkity!"

 But what if we want something... interactive?
 For instance, say we're tracking how many glasses of water we've had today (because [hydration is important](https://www.gatsbyjs.com/docs/conceptual/react-hydration/)!).
 If we know a little JavaScript, we can whip up a counter using our favorite flavor of components.